dnsimple/dnsimple-support/content/articles/managing-integrated-zones.markdown

     ![Domain Names Tab](/files/domain-names-tab.png)

-1. On the <label>Domain Names</label> page, the zones in your DNSimple account as well as zones from [integrated DNS providers](/articles/integrated-dns-providers) will be listed.
-You can click any linked zone to enter the [Deployment Editor](/articles/deployment-editor) and manage the zone's records.
+1. On the <label>Domain Names</label> page, the zones in your DNSimple account and zones from [integrated DNS providers](/articles/integrated-dns-providers) will be listed.
+Click any linked zone to enter the [Deployment Editor](/articles/deployment-editor) and manage the zone's records.
 The labels under the DNS Zones column indicate which DNS provider(s) the zone can be managed at.

     ![Domain Names Integrated Zones Table](/files/domain-names-integrated-zones.png)
 </div>